JOON0512/yonsei-Digital-Labs/README.md

+#Final Project

-Implemented Julia Set Visualization on PYNQ-Z2 FPGA
+###Implemented Julia Set Visualization on PYNQ-Z2 FPGA

 Objective: Developed a system to calculate and display Julia sets, a type of fractal, on an LCD using the PYNQ-Z2 FPGA.